sroccaserra/learning-nes/README.md

 #### PPU

+A tile contains 8 x 8 pixels.

+A screen consists of 32 x 30 = 960 tiles (or $20 x $1e = $3c0 tiles), this is
+256 x 240 pixels.

+A one byte attribute sets the bg color palettes of a square of 4x4 tiles, or four 2x2 tiles.
+There are 64 attributes ($40).

+So a screen consists of 960 + 64 = 1024 bytes, or $3c0 + $40 = $400 bytes.

 The first screen tile indexes are in $2000-$23bf included.
 The first screen attributes are in $23c0-$23ff.

-A one byte attribute sets the bg color palettes of a square of 4x4 tiles, or four 2x2 tiles.
-There are 64 attributes ($40).
+The next screen starts at $2400 (PPU memory, not CPU).

 - PPU nametables ~ <https://wiki.nesdev.org/w/index.php/PPU_nametables>
 - PPU attribute tables ~ <https://wiki.nesdev.org/w/index.php?title=PPU_attribute_tables>